jaffamonkey/current-website/src/site/posts/1999-01-31-first-forays-into-test-automation.md

 ---
 title: Test automation
 intro: |
     The first test tool I used on a project was WinRunner with Test Director as the test management tool.
-For a couple of years AstraTest (website test tool) became my default.
 date: 2020-06-08
 tags:
     - Accessibility